pyOpenSci/handbook/community/events/sprints.md

 ## Tasks during a sprint

-Below are tasks that should occur during a spring event.
+Below are tasks that should occur during a sprint event.

 ### Collect participant information